androiddevelop/ReverseLines/README.md

 #### steps:
 what you need to do is as follows:
 1. select the part you want to reverse.
-In the above example, select the line 2 to line 7.
+In the above example, select the lines 2 to 7.
 2. click edit menu and select【Reverse Selected Lines】 Or right click and select【Reverse Selected Lines】 Or simply press the 【command + shift + r 】shortcut